Texas Republicans propose new US House map with more winnable GOP seats

 “California won't sit back and watch that happen,” he posted on X.

-Legislators in Texas and and other states have walked out of legislative sessions, hoping to thwart the other party, with mixed results.
+Legislators in Texas and other states have walked out of legislative sessions before, hoping to thwart the other party, with mixed results.

 In 1979, a dozen liberal Democratic state senators in Texas who became known as the “Killer Bees” bunked down in a staffer’s garage and evaded Texas Rangers for four days, killing a plan to change the date of the state’s GOP presidential primary to favor former Gov. John Connally.